defenseunicorns/uds-cli/README.md

 - Creates Zarf packages for all local packages in a bundle
   - Creates the Zarf tarball in the same directory as the `zarf.yaml`
   - Will only create the Zarf tarball if one does not already exist
+  - Ignores any `kind: ZarfInitConfig` packages in the bundle
 - Creates a bundle from the newly created Zarf packages
 - Deploys the bundle in [YOLO](https://docs.zarf.dev/faq/#what-is-yolo-mode-and-why-would-i-use-it) mode, eliminating the need to do a `zarf init`